McGill-DMaS/Kam1n0-Community/README.md

 ![cnnw](https://cloud.githubusercontent.com/assets/8474647/9767976/efda63d2-56ee-11e5-9cff-e15a68fa7312.png)

 To index the functions, click on the ```Select Functions to Index Button```at the toolbar (or in the other aforementioned location).
-Check the ```Select All Functions Option``` and click the ```Index Button``` (shown as Step 1, 2 and 3 in the image below).
+Check the ```Select All Functions Option``` and click the ```Index Button``` (shown as Steps 1, 2 and 3 in the image below).
 Each indexed binary is uniquely identified by its path, and each indexed function by its binary's id and its starting address.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9768328/dc0c1e02-56f0-11e5-9c12-3f231a299159.png)